odysseasmatsioris-ui/Vexel-Chain-Experimental-/docs/README.md

 ## Consensus Mechanism
 Consensus Type: Proof of Work (PoW)

-Blocks are produced through mining, where participants perform computational work to secure the network.

-Mining is open and permissionless for experimental purposes.
+Vexel Chain uses Proof of Work to validate blocks and secure the network.

 ---

 ## Mining Algorithm
 Algorithm: SHA-256 (educational use)

-This algorithm is chosen for simplicity and learning, not for competition with existing networks.

 ---